RakipInitiative/ModelRepository/README.md

     * finishing RRM ... in progress
       * visualisation errorbars ...
 DONE
       * random CPM/DRM/MS...
 DONE
-      * test in FSK-Lab ... in progress
+      * test in FSK-Lab ...
+DONE
   * test CPMs on server as soon as CPM is ready to be tested ... pending, waiting for developers
-  * finalise RRM annotation (need some input see below) ... in progress
+  * finalise RRM annotation (need some input see below) ...
+DONE
   * fix a number of known errors in CPM/DRM annotation ...
 DONE
   * review and test of all CPMs, DRMs and RRM fskx files (execution and annotation) ... in progress
+    * CPMs ...
+DONE
+    * DRMs ... pending, waiting for Petras review
+    * RRM ...
+DONE
-  * create a few example CPM/DRM combination as fskx models
+  * create a few example CPM/DRM combination as fskx models ... in progress

+#### 31/08
+  * table for quantile results as an optional visualisation
+    * insert title (CPM/DRM/MS)
+    * transform probabilities into percentage values with 1 decimal
+    * random CPM/DRM combination (for every MC iteration, may need to restructure code)